 Job Titles & Career Info

-- Get hands-on dietetics work experience through your practicum courses
+- Gain hands-on nutrition counseling & dietetics work experience through patient simulation activities & practicum courses

 - Make a difference in people’s lives by helping them become healthier through dietary & lifestyle changes

 - Enter a field that is growing because of:

 - Greater interest in nutrition

 - Have the choice of working in clinical, community, or foodservice settings

 - Prepare to sit for the credentialing exam to become a Nutrition Dietetic Technician, Registered (NDTR)

 Prepare for What You Will Do at Work